Dr-Noob/cpufetch/doc/DOCUMENTATION_ARM.md

 Microarchitecture information is acquired from the Main ID Register (MIDR) [[2](#references)].
 Currently, cpufetch rebuilds this register using `/proc/cpuinfo` file.
 While this file does not contain the value of the register per se, it contains the following fields:
 - `CPU implementer`,
-- `CPU archiecture`
+- `CPU architecture`
 - `CPU variant`
 - `CPU part`
 - `CPU revision`

 The MIDR register can be built with this information.
 Another posible approach is to read MIDR directly from `/sys/devices/system/cpu/cpu*/regs/identification/midr_el1`

-With the MIDR available, the approach is the same as the one used in x86_64 archiectures. cpufetch has a file which acts like a database that tries to match the MIDR register with the specific CPU microarchitecture.
+With the MIDR available, the approach is the same as the one used in x86_64 architectures. cpufetch has a file that acts like a database that tries to match the MIDR register with the specific CPU microarchitecture.

 ### 4. How to get CPU topology?
 __Involved code: [get_ncores_from_cpuinfo (udev.c)](https://github.com/Dr-Noob/cpufetch/blob/master/src/arm/udev.c), [midr.c](https://github.com/Dr-Noob/cpufetch/blob/master/src/arm/midr.c)__

-ARM provides a new interesting archiecture feature: big.LITTLE architectures [[4](#references)].
-An ARM CPU can be organized like a typycal x86_64 CPU, where all cores share the same microarchitecture.
-However, ARM big.LITTLE archiecture break this schema.
+ARM provides a new interesting architecture feature: big.LITTLE architectures [[4](#references)].
+An ARM CPU can be organized like a typical x86_64 CPU, where all cores share the same microarchitecture.
+However, ARM big.LITTLE architecture breaks this schema.
 In a big.LITTLE CPU, two or more CPUs microarchitecture live in the same chip.

 This means that cpufetch can't just read which microarchitecture is the first core and assume that the rest of them shares the same microarchitecture.
 To get the CPU topology, cpufetch first reads the number of CPU cores.
 This can be obtained from `/sys/devices/system/cpu/present`

 Then, for each core, cpufetch reads the MIDR and also the frequency (see section 5).
 Then, cpufetch assumes that two cores are different when their MIDR are different.
-This idea allows cpufetch do detect big.LITTLE architectures, and to know how many cores of each archiecture the running CPU has.
+This idea allows cpufetch to detect big.LITTLE architectures, and to know how many cores of each architecture the running CPU has.

 ### 5. How to get the frequency?
 Frequency is read directly from `/sys/devices/system/cpu/cpu*/cpufreq/cpuinfo_max_freq`